-Panda merely listened to my story and nodded in acknowledgment.
+Panda, very calmly listened to my story, and nodded in acknowledgment.
 To my surprise, he did not dismiss my visions as tricks of the mind.
 Dema, our Bhutanese tour manager, did not flinch too when she heard my story the next morning.
 “Perhaps it was a sign telling you that you’ll be safe on the journey.” – my exact thought too when I saw the visions.

-Just because you didn’t see it for yourself, it doesn’t mean something doesn’t exist.
+Just because you didn’t see something for yourself, it doesn’t mean it doesn’t exist.

 Tiger’s Nest was where Guru Rinpoche meditated, after getting there with the help of his consort, who had transformed into a flying tigress.
 Bhutanese people also worship a particular saint fondly referred to the Divine Madman, who used his *ehem*, phallus, like a lightning bolt, to subdue demons that are terrorizing villages.
-People in Bhutan will tell you these stories as fact, not fiction or folklore.
+People in Bhutan will tell you these stories as actual stories that happened, not fiction or folklore.

 I love this aspect about the Bhutanese, because I myself believe in the existence of things that our naked eyes and minds – shaped by science – don’t always see.